AbbaTek-Group/abbatek-group.github.io/index.md

 ![Ivo.jpg](/figs/Ivo.jpg)
-* Ivo is a hydrologist with experience in earth data analytics and machine learning.
+* Ivo is a hydrologeologist with experience in earth data analytics and machine learning.
 Projects under his belt have sought to provide an understanding of the interaction between surface controls and spatio-temporal variability of sub-surface hydrologic processes.
 In his work, he uses a combination of experimental, theoretical, numerical, and computational methods to address these hydrologic processes.
 In addition to his academic side, Ivo uses his acquired skills as a seasoned entrepreneur having participated in a number of hackathons solving problems that range from fintech to public health.